 Gut-Brain Axis: Breaking the Anxiety–Bloating Feedback Loop

-• Symptoms flare on high-stress days, even with identical food
+• Symptoms flare on high-stress days, even if you ate the same things

 • Mornings feel okay, evenings are terrible